mdreck/mdreck.github.io/_posts/2020-03-11-bloomberg_analysis.md

 excerpt: "Automotive screening model to determine over/undervaluation of auto manufacturers and suppliers"
 mathjax: "true"
 ---
-- [Bloomberg Automotive Analysis](https://github.com/mdreck/mdreck.github.io/blob/master/bloomberg_analysis/bloomberg_analysis.xlsx): Click link and download Excel file, or view PDF in link below.
+- Click the following [link](https://github.com/mdreck/mdreck.github.io/blob/master/bloomberg_analysis/bloomberg_analysis.xlsx) and download the Excel file or view the PDF [here](https://github.com/mdreck/mdreck.github.io/blob/master/bloomberg_analysis/bloomberg_analysis.pdf).

-- [Bloomberg Automotive Analysis (PDF)](https://github.com/mdreck/mdreck.github.io/blob/master/bloomberg_analysis/bloomberg_analysis.pdf): Click link to view PDF.

 ### Bloomberg Automotive Screening Model
  The Bloomberg automotive screening model above, performs a regression on automotive industry data to determine whether auto suppliers and manufacturers are being undervalued or overvalued.
 The data was downloaded using a Bloomberg Terminal.